fearlsgroove/drupal-s3fs_cors/README.txt

 ============
 Known Issues
 ============
-CORS uploading is not possible in IE8 or 9.
-However, S3FS CORS Upload will gracefully fall back to a non-CORS solution in those ancient browsers.
-This does mean your Drupal server will be taxed more by users of IE8/9 uploading files, though.
-You might want to recommend that they upgrade to a modern browser.
+CORS uploading is not supported in IE8 or 9.
+Eventually, S3FS CORS Upload may be redesigned to be able to fall back to a non-CORS solution in those ancient browsers.
+Until then, you should strongly reccomend that your users upgrade to a modern browser.
+If they cannot, they might try using Google Chrome Frame, which is a plugin for IE that makes it run as Chrome under the hood.